Prathamesh-shenavi/node-backend-npm-pkg/README.md

 ## How to us it ?

-- npm i backend-structure
+- npm i backend-folders
-- npx backend-structure
+- npx backend-folders

 # Hi, I'm Prathamesh Shenavi! 👋